 Several commentaries have analyzed women’s exemption from some time-limited positive commandments.
 Abudarham (fourteenth century) explained that a wife was subservient to her husband in order to meet his needs and their marriage would suffer if her husband demanded something from her while she was performing God’s commands.
 Other authorities have said that females were freed from time-bound laws to enable them to use their nurturing nature to manage the home and children without time constraints.
 The nature of a woman to find all her honor within (Psalms 45:14) strengthened the concept that women controlled the private sphere while men dominated public life.

 God’s directive to Adam and Eve to fill the earth and conquer it was interpreted by the rabbis to refer to males only, since it is the way of men to conquer and not the way of women (BT Yevamot 65b).
-Women’s non-military nature found support in the midrash on the biblical law forbidding cross-gender dressing, which could be seen as prohibiting women from donning weapons and going off to war (Sifrei, Deuteronomy, Ki Tezei).
-Yet in mandatory battles all Jews are sent off to fight and even a bride leaves her canopy to join the war effort (BT Sotah 44b).
+Women’s non-military nature found support in the A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).Midrash on the biblical law forbidding cross-gender dressing, which could be seen as prohibiting women from donning weapons and going off to war (Sifrei, Deuteronomy, Ki Tezei).
+Yet in mandatory battles all Jews are sent off to fight and even a bride leaves her canopy to join the war effort (BT Suspected adulteressSotah 44b).
 The fact that women’s exemption could be revoked may signify women’s flexible nature, which enables them to fight when necessary.
 However, the rabbinic comment may have been an indication of contemporary social norms, which generally excluded women from participating in military conquest.

 The broader reality often balanced a narrow reading of the text.
-Historically, individual women did prophesy (BT Megillah 14a), judge (Deborah), study the law (Beruryah), fight (Jael), testify (Shulhan Arukh Even ha-Ezer 17:3), voluntarily perform commandments (Michal) and initiate sexual relations with their husbands (Leah).
+Historically, individual women did prophesy (BT Megillah 14a), judge (Deborah), study the law (Beruryah), fight (Jael), testify (Shulhan Arukh Even ha-Ezer 17:3), voluntarily perform commandments (Michal), and initiate sexual relations with their husbands (Leah).
 The exceptions challenge the blanket rabbinic statements that view the nature of women as an idealized, static entity.
 Perhaps they provide a realistic assessment of changing conditions, reflecting female behavior and cultural patterns in different Jewish communities.

 Contemporary Jewish women have many models to choose from when exploring the nature of women over the centuries.
 New research in both the Jewish and secular worlds has led to a composite of female identities by acknowledging that the nature of women was never a singular entity.
-Greater options for women plus progress in research have resulted in a multiplicity of voices, ranging from the early feminist activists who saw no difference in the natures of women and men other than basic biology, to the more recent views which address genetic, biochemical, spiritual, sexual and psychological distinctions.
+Greater options for women plus progress in research have resulted in a multiplicity of voices, ranging from the early feminist activists who saw no difference in the natures of women and men other than basic biology, to the more recent views that address genetic, biochemical, spiritual, sexual and psychological distinctions.
 Interest in how females learn and think, how they relate to one another and how they are treated by those around them continues to expand, stimulating renewed debate and ongoing discovery.